Skip to main content

 Merit appeals

-When the Independent Planning Commission holds a public hearing prior to determining a DA for State significant development no-one can appeal against the merits of the decision.
+When the Independent Planning Commission holds a public hearing prior to determining an SSD application, no-one can appeal against the merits of the decision.

 Decisions following a merit review are subject to merit appeal rights (provided these rights apply to the DA).